bjorndaniel/AngularPlayground/README.md

 To run the projects:

 ## CoreBackend
+    - cd into CoreBackend
+    - run dotnet restore
     - run dotnet run or dotnet watch run to reload on change

 ## jsonplaceholder-test
+    - cd into jsonplaceholder-test
     - run npm install
     - install the bootstrap header using npm install bootstrap-header-0.0.0.tgz
     - run ng serve --port "some portnumber"

 ## bootstrap-header
+    - cd into bootstrap-header
     - run npm install
     - run ng serve --port "some portnumber"